 My teaching in a nutshell consists of two quotes, three aspects of spiritual practice, the Peter Pan Project, A Finger Pointing at the Moon, and the Luciferian Movement.

 I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.

 Henry David Thoreau [read more in my Link to Idlers]

 I have no view of my own.
 My critical arguments are simply reduction to absurdity of the views ignorance has created.

-1) Critical thinking (spotting thought distortions created by dualistic unbalance, both in oneself and in others - See my book A Dictionary of Thought Distortions).
+1) Critical thinking (spotting thought distortions created by dualistic unbalance, both in oneself and in others).
+I also call this aspect The Navigator, or the philosopher - see my book A Dictionary of Thought Distortions

-2) Investigating the shadow (ignorance, the unconscious, the painbody, the cause of suffering, your own dark side, the ego – see my articles The emotional painbody and why psychotherapy can´t heal it, and Suffering as an entrance to the source)
+2) Investigating the shadow (ignorance, the unconscious, the painbody, the cause of suffering, your own dark side, the ego).
+This aspect I call Learning to see with the Heart, or Heartmeditation (Tonglen) – see my articles The emotional painbody and why psychotherapy can´t heal it, and Suffering as an entrance to the source).